zslwyuan/KMeans-Emails-Clustering-Visualization-NLP/README.md

 The inputs are a directory (./email) of .eml files.
 The outputs are the clusters, the mapping of email-cluster, the key words for each cluster and the 2-D visualized figure.

 Details can be found in the source code.
+This work can be further applied to email filtering and message detection.

 Including the following contents, some of which refers to the *[Document Clustering with Python](http://brandonrose.org/clustering)*